haidershah/housing-price-predictor/README.md

 ## Data

+Here's how I gathered the data:

-I first retrieved addresses of houses in Dublin, CA from OpenAddresses.
-Then I made Zillow Api calls to gather the missing info: sqft, bed, bath etc.
+1) From OpenAddresses I retrieved addresses of houses in Dublin, CA.
+2) I made an Api call to Zillow to get sqft, lot, bed, bath, last sold date, and last sold price info.
+3) I made an Api call to Bart to get a list of public transportation stations.
+Then for each house I calculated the distance between it and the closets public transportation station.

 ## Preprocessing